-Has a part of you ever felt like you weren’t worthy of your success?
-Or like you don’t deserve a reward for or acknowledgment of your accomplishments?
-Do you worry you’re actually a fraud and you’ll be exposed to ridicule by your peers or coworkers?
-Have you gotten a raise only to feel you deserve it instead of feeling proud?
-You’re not alone, in fact it’s estimated that 70% of people share these feelings, it’s called imposter syndrome.
+Has a part of you ever felt like you didn’t earn your success?
+Or like you don’t deserve rewards or acknowledgment of your accomplishments?
+Do you worry you only got to where you are through luck and that you’ll soon be exposed to ridicule by your peers or coworkers?
+Have you gotten a raise or promotion only to feel you don’t deserve it, instead of feeling proud for all the work you did to earn it?

 This post contains affiliate links.
 Using them gives me a small commission at no additional cost to you.